kenny-designs/kenny-designs.github.io/_projects/2019-05-02-unityGameCollection.md

 # Terminal Hacker
 [GitHub](https://github.com/kenny-designs/TerminalHacker) and [Live Game](https://kenny-designs.github.io/TerminalHacker/WebGL/)

+**Controls:**
+- Number keys for choices
+- Enter to submit
+- A-Z keys to type answers

 Terminal Hacker is a simple game in which you are trying to hack into various servers.
 You choose where you want to hack into and are given some scrambled letters.
 Guess the right word formed by those letters and you're in!